notmyrealcode/npm-license-checker/README.md

 <a name="introduction"/>

 ## Introduction
-_This is a fork of davglass' [license-checker v.25.0.1](https://github.com/davglass/license-checker/releases/tag/v25.0.1) - Since that code doesn't seem to be updated regularly, I created this fork for being able to adding new features and fixing bugs._

-_I changed the original `exclude` argument to `excludeLicenses` in order to prevent confusion and better align it with the `excludePackages` argument.
-Also, the argument `includeLicenses` has been added for listing only packages that include the licenses listed._
+_This is a fork of rseidelsohn' [license-checker-rseidelsohn](https://github.com/RSeidelsohn/license-checker-rseidelsohn#readme) - It mainly exists to exlude README which rarely has license files

 **Please notice:** Version 1.2.2 is the last version working fine on node v12.
 From Version 2 on, you will need at least Node v14 to run this NPM license checker.
 Thanks to @daniel-schulz for pointing this out!